dimforge/ncollide/mesh_generation/convex_decomposition.md

 The `procedural::hacd` function returns a tuple.
 The first member of this result is the set of convex objects that approximate the input mesh.
-The second member is the set of indices of the triangles used to compute each convex object.
+Its second member is the set of indices of the triangles used to compute each convex object.